Alacadrial/visual-novel-voicer/README.md

 For Windows: https://digi.bib.uni-mannheim.de/tesseract/<br>
 For People who want to play in Japanese text I recommend downloading "jpn_ver5.traineddata" and placing it into traineddata folder in OCR engine: https://github.com/zodiac3539/jpn_vert<br>

-Finally make sure to have Tesseract OCR Engine's path set as a path variable!!!
+Finally make sure to have Tesseract OCR Engine's path set as a path variable!!!<br>

 # usage

 1. Run the docker container for Voicevox engine on port 50021.<br>
-2. Open up your game, and the application, define regions of text field and character name field.<br>
+2. Open up your game, and run the application, define regions of text field and character name field.<br>
 3. After regions are defined, screen capture will start and those regions will be captured and turn into text.<br>
 4. You can listen sample voices of the trained models by pressing "L" button under them, you can also change variations of their voice using the dropdown next to it.<br>
 5. You can assign a character name to a voice, by "Assign Voice" button in the Speakers tab.
 "Current Name" textbox points to the current character name on the screen which will be assigned on your button press.
 This makes it so that whenever we want to synthesise audio from a text that is assigned to that character, we will hear that assigned voice.<br>